flywheel-apps/gear_sdk_audit/README.md

 ## Exchange:
-For the exchange, you only need to verify
+For the exchange, you only need to verify that the exchange repo wed address is correct (set at the top of the exchange_audit_gears.py file, just after the imports.)
+This repo will automatically be downloaded to the working directory.
+This one is actually fairly automatic, and as long as the directory structure of the exchange repo doesn't change, it should pretty much just work automatically.

+## Support:
+Contact davidparker@flywheel.io for support issues.
+Sometimes this thing feels like it's held together with duct tape and bubble gum, so there are probably some issues.